Counter Fraud Policy

 The assessment will reflect the financial and non-financial impact of potential fraud risks across the University.

+The University does not tolerate fraud within the business and aims to promote an environment that is hostile to the exploitation of the University through fraudulent activity.
 However, it acknowledges that the risk of fraud will be present as a result of its ongoing activities.
 This is reflected within the fraud risk assessment where it is acknowledged that a level of residual risk remains after controls are applied.

 See Appendix 2 of the Procedures for reporting and investigating suspected instances of fraud and financial misconduct for the fraud risk assessment criteria used by the University as part of this assessment.